 It’s 2017.
 My favorite response to someone’s outdated way of thinking; racism, sexism, objectification and other such topics, is to reference the actual year we live in.
 “Jesus dude, it’s 2017.”
 We have all done this, right?
 It is a statement to represent the passing of time.
 Usually in reference to the ‘big events’ where humans decided to stop being such pricks, i.e. the emancipation proclamation, January 1st, 1863.
 Women’s right to vote, August 18th, 1920.
 Desegregation of schools, during the late 1950’s.
 We like to reference the passing of time, because it still shocks us that, today, there are still people in our society that think and do things predicated on such an outdated social system.
 I, as a woman, experience this outdated behavior regularly.
-I encounter on a daily basis, men and women, that say shit to me that just literally blows my mind, takes the breath out of my lungs, that they have not fully embraced ‘2017’.
+I encounter on a daily basis, men and women, that say and do things that blow my mind, takes the breath out of my lungs, that they have not fully embraced ‘2017’.

 All the other times, I was not heard; it was ‘silly’ of me to offer to pay.
 It was ‘odd’.
 I am assuming from their point of view that it was some fake gesture; to just ‘look the part’ of an independent woman, but that I assuredly anticipated a display of macho-ism and refusal to let me pay.
 If you are a woman, or man, and pride yourself on your ‘progressive nature’ then stop abiding by these outdated gender norms.
 If you believe in a progressive society, and genuinely define equality among sexes as the true definition of equal, than break these norms.
 Men, start expecting women to pay.
 Women, stop coming to dates with an empty wallet.
 Servers, stop automatically handing the check book to the males at the table.